-Possessing "illegal drugs" may be charged as a misdemeanor or a felony, a more serious charge.
-The prosecutor's choice will depend on the type of drug involved (sometimes, possessing a certain type of drug will automatically lead to felony charges).
-The circumstances of the crime will also play a part—when "aggravating circumstances" are present (such as possessing illegal drugs on school grounds), a felony charge is likely.
+Possessing "illegal drugs" may be charged as a misdemeanor or a felony.
+The prosecutor's decision often depends on the type and amount of drug involved.
+Other circumstances of the crime will also play a part.
+For instance, when "aggravating circumstances" are present (such as possessing illegal drugs on school grounds), a felony charge is likely.

-This article explains the circumstances under which someone arrested for drug possession might end up being charged with a felony instead of a misdemeanor.
-Most states consider some or all the factors described below in charging and punishing illegal drug possession violations.
-If you would like to skip directly to the laws in your state, scroll down to the “Drug Possession Laws by State” section, and click the link to your state.
+This article explains the circumstances under which someone arrested for illegal drug possession might end up with felony charges instead of a misdemeanor charge.
+Most states consider some or all the factors described below in charging and punishing illegal drug possession violations, although every state's drug laws and penalties are different.

 For more information on possession of illegal drugs in general, see Possession of a Controlled Substance: Drug Possession Laws.

 Possessing drugs for personal use usually incurs less severe charges than possession with the intent to sell.
-The difference in punishment reflects legislators' view of the harm caused by each crime: Those who use drugs are the victims of those who sell them.
-A user harms only himself; a seller harms many.
+The difference in punishment reflects legislators' view of the harm caused by each crime: A user harms oneself, but a seller harms many.

-Each state's aggravating factors are enumerated (listed) in the state's drug possession laws.
-These lists often include (but are not limited to) several or all of the following types of possession:
+Each state's aggravating factors are listed in the state's drug possession laws.
+These factors often include (but are not limited to) several or all of the following types of possession:

-For information on your state's drug possession laws, follow the links below.
+For information on a state's drug possession laws, follow the links below.

-If you are charged with possession of illegal drugs and are facing felony criminal charges, it is very important that you contact an attorney who can help defend your case.
-The attorney will be able to evaluate the strength of the evidence against you, assess any possible defenses, advise you on any possibilities for reduced charges, and help you prepare to negotiate a plea bargain or go to trial.
+If you're charged with possession of illegal drugs and are facing felony criminal charges, it is very important that you contact an attorney who can help defend your case.
+A criminal defense lawyer will be able to evaluate the strength of the evidence against you, assess any possible defenses, advise you on any possibilities for reduced charges, and help you prepare to negotiate a plea bargain or go to trial.